 Cr.
 3. (3-3-0).
-Prerequisite(s): Nine advanced hours of computer science (COSC 3332 or COSC6340 is recommended).

-Organizational and operational analysis of digital computers at the component and functional levels.
+Prerequisite(s): COSC 3332 or equivalent or instructor approval.Organizational and operational analysis of digital computers at the component and functional levels.
 Design and performance issues.
 Algorithms and architectures for parallel processors.

 COSC 6339: Network Design and Management